TechGrounds-Cloud8/cloud8-benbui797/08_Cloud_4/Exam_Prep.md

 AWS Storage Gateway is a set of hybrid cloud storage services that provide on-premises access to virtually unlimited cloud storage.
 The data is encrypted in transit and can move via the internet of AWS Direct Connect.
 You could use it as a (on-premise) cache before it is moved into the cloud (i.e. S3).

-- **File Gateway** represents files as objects in S3 using NFS or SMB protocols
+- **File Gateway** represents files as objects in S3 using NFS or SMB protocols (file storage like EFS)
 - **Volume Gateway** represents your applications block-storage volumes (EBS) using the iSCSI protocol (*Block storage!*).
 It can be used to make snapshots of on-premise volumes and store a backup in the cloud.
 There are two methods of using a Volume Gateway:
   - **Cached Volume Mode** A Cache of the most recently/frequently used data is stored on-premise, the rest of the entire dataset is stored on S3.
   - **Stored Volume Mode** Entire data set is stored on-premise, but data is backed up in the cloud (as point-in-time snapshots).